ARMmbed/simple-mbed-cloud-client/README.md

 (aka Simple Mbed Cloud Client)

-A simple way of connecting Mbed OS 5 devices to Mbed Cloud.
+A simple way of connecting Mbed OS 5 devices to Arm Pelion Device Management.
 It's designed to:

-* Enable Mbed Cloud Connect and mbed Cloud Update to applications in few lines of code.
+* Enables applications to connect and perform firmware updates in few lines of code.
 * Run separate from your main application, it does not take over your main loop.
-* Provide LWM2M resources, essentially variables that are automatically synced through Mbed Cloud Connect.
+* Provide LWM2M resources, essentially variables that are automatically synced through Pelion Client.
 * Help users avoid doing blocking network operations in interrupt contexts, by automatically defering actions to a separate thread.
-* Provide end to end Greentea tests for Mbed Cloud Client
+* Provide end to end Greentea tests for Pelion Client

-This library is a simpler interface to Mbed Cloud Client, making it trivial to expose sensors, actuators and other variables to the cloud.
-For a full Mbed Cloud CLient API, check our [documentation](https://cloud.mbed.com/docs/current/mbed-cloud-client/index.html).
+This library is a simpler interface to Pelion Cloud Client, making it trivial to expose sensors, actuators and other variables to the cloud.
+For a full Pelion CLient API, check our [documentation](https://cloud.mbed.com/docs/current/mbed-cloud-client/index.html).

-## Usage to Connect to Mbed Cloud
+## Usage to Connect to Pelion Device Management

 1. Add this library to your Mbed OS project: